i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 This is the proposed specification of the tunnel BuildRequestRecord for ECIES-X25519 routers.
 Summary of changes:

-- Add Properties for build reply options
+- Add Mapping for build reply options
 - Unencrypted record is longer because there is less encryption overhead

 ECIES replies are encrypted with ChaCha20/Poly1305.